History

 1906

-- In 1906 the Grand Trunk Railway moved its rail yards from East Toronto to Mimico and as a result of this the Mimico Railway YMCA was organized close by to look after the railway workers.
-The Toronto YMCA would continue to run this branch until 1965.
+- In 1906, the Grand Trunk Railway moved its rail yards from East Toronto to Mimico, and as a result, the Mimico Railway YMCA was organized nearby to support the railway workers.
+The Toronto YMCA continued to run this branch until 1965.

 1908